elastic/terraform-provider-ec/docs/resources/deployment.md

 - `request_id` (String) Request ID to set when you create the deployment.
 Use it only when previous attempts return an error and `request_id` is returned as part of the error.
 - `reset_elasticsearch_password` (Boolean) Explicitly resets the elasticsearch_password when true
 - `tags` (Map of String) Optional map of deployment tags
 - `traffic_filter` (Set of String) List of traffic filters rule identifiers that will be applied to the deployment.
-Removing this attribute entirely *will not* remove managed traffic filters, instead first set it to an empty list (e.g `traffic_filter = []`) to remove the managed traffic filters.

 ### Read-Only